-4 Killed, 10 Injured In Blast In Balochistan Province Of Pakistan - Jammu Kashmir Latest News | Tourism | Breaking News J&K
+4 killed, 10 injured in blast in Balochistan province of Pakistan - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 The Balochistan province has experienced a surge in violent incidents in recent months, including bombings and targeted attacks, leading to heightened security measures and public safety concerns.

-Meanwhile, Prime Minister Shehbaz Sharif also condemned the blast and sought a report from the chief minister.
-(Agencies)
+Meanwhile, Prime Minister Shehbaz Sharif also condemned the blast and sought a report from the Chief Minister.
+(PTI)